PROTOCOL, BEHAVIOUR & CELEBRATION

-Grass Dancer Jingle Dress Fancy Shawl Women's Traditional
+Grass Dancer Jingle Dress Fancy Shawl

 GENERAL ETIQUETTE FOR SINGERS, DANCERS, DRUMMERS

 So, general shyness aside, stop acting like it is an imposition.
 You are ambassadors for your culture, smile, be friendly, it costs you nothing to be kind and of good cheer to another person.
-After all, you DID come in the first place all dressed up to show off didn't not?
+After all, you DID come in the first place all dressed up to show off didn't you?
 So, why not smile while you are strutting your stuff.